 Our client, a leading distributor of bicycle parts and products, was looking to expand its product line and add light assembly of custom bicycle wheels to double over the course of the next few years.

 Application: 9,000 sq. ft. freestanding mezzanine with composite deck, personnel elevator and equipment lift.

-The obvious solution was a mezzanine, but PortaFab designers and its dealer got involved to help engineer the right solution for Quality Bicycle Products.
+The obvious solution was a mezzanine, but PortaFab designers and its dealer got involved to help engineer the right solution for our client.
 The location of each mezzanine column was critical to assure the column would not interfere with traffic aisles or the flow of existing operations.

 PortaFab also built the mezzanine to allow for future expansion along one side, and since the initial installation, has installed additional expansions of 4800 sq. ft. and 6,000 sq. ft.